robertangeles/prompts/write_essay.md

 - Do not include common setup language in any sentence, including: in conclusion, in closing, so the next time, next time, in summary, remember, etc.

 - Do not output warnings or notes—just the output requested.

-- Ensure the OUTPUT does not appear to be AI-generated text.

-- Humanize the OUTPUT to ensure it isn’t detectable by AI products and software.

 # INPUT:

 INPUT:

-Ask me clarifying questions until you are 95% confident you can complete the task successfully.
-Take a deep breath and take it step by step.
-Remember to search the internet to retrieve up-to-date information.